Piyush1497/Weather-App/README.md

 # Weather-App-
-Weather App using React for summer training
+This app is simple Weather App made using React

+and i have use openwether api for this.